UKHO/docs/docs/using-github/readme.md

 ## Code Contribution Process

 All open repos must be using git and code contributions should be made using the standard Fork and Pull Request approach(or equivalent).
-[Rough guidance on how to make a pull request](PullRequestDetails.md).
+[Guidance on how to make a pull request](pull-request-details.md).

 ## Terminology